openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `vp_formats_not_supported`

 - The Wallet does not support any of the formats requested by the RP such as those included in the `vp_formats` registration parameter.

-# Encoding of Presented Verifiable Presentations

-If Appendix E of [@!OpenID.VCI] defines a rule for encoding the respective credential format in the credential response, this rules MUST also be followed when encoding credentials of this format in the `vp_token` response parameter.

-Otherwise, this specification does not require any additional encoding when a credential format is already represented as a JSON object or a JSON string.
-Credential formats expressed as binary formats MUST be Base64url encoded and returned as a JSON string.

 # Wallet Invocation {#wallet-invocation}